Big-Life-Lab/PHES-ODM/metadata.md

 - **measureUnitOther**: Description for other type of SARS-CoV-2 measurement unit.
 See `measureUnit`.
 - **measureType**: Statistical measures used to report the sample units of Ct/Cq, unless otherwise stated.
 Each measureType has a corresponding value (measureValue).
   - `Mean`: Sample mean
+  - `GeoMean`: GeoMean of results
+  - `Median`: Median of results
+  - `RangeLowestValue`: Lowest value in a range of values
+  - `RangeHighestValue`: Highest value in a range of values
   - `SD`: Sample standard deviation
   - `MeanNormal`: Sample mean, normalized
   - `SDNormal`: Sample standard deviation, normalized